 Denali is an 85 Foot, Luders Express Cruiser constructed out of timber in 1926.
-She was given to KoKa Media as a generous donation from the Pastega family in Tillamook, OR.
 She was designed by Alfred E. Luders and constructed at Luders Marine Construction Co. in Stamford, Connecticut in 1926 for Ernst R. Behrend of Erie, Pennsylvania (the same Behrend who owned Hammermill Paper Co. and who donated land to Penn State that is now 'Penn State Behrend Campus).
 Her hull is double planked with oak frames and teak deck.
 In 1942 she was bought by the US Navy, who replaced her twin Sterling gas engines with twin Grey Marine 6-71 diesel engines.
 Denali served as a US Navy Patrol Boat, YP-146 until 1946.
 Sources claim that Al Capone owned her at one time.
-She was owned by Mr. Jeff Farwell of Balboa, CA and was a fixture of the Newport Harbor Yacht Club where Humphrey Bogart enjoyed a night cap aboard Denali on occasion.
-Jeff Farwell's son, Lyman Farwell was best friends with a kid named David Fraser and the two boys spent many days and nights aboard Denali.
+She was owned by Mr. Lyman Farwell of Balboa, CA and was a fixture of the Newport Harbor Yacht Club where Humphrey Bogart enjoyed a night cap aboard Denali on occasion.
+Mr. Farwell's son, Jeff Farwell was best friends with a kid named David Fraser and the two boys spent many days and nights aboard Denali.
 David grew up to become one of the most renowned luxury yacht brokers in the world and started a company now known around the globe as Fraser Yachts.

 "I am very excited about the Z-NEV and I look forward to participating this project.
 I will be more than happy to provide my expertise in Computer Science to help develop research ideas, solutions, and writing grant proposals for the project.
 In addition, I also welcome the opportunity to initiate hands-on software projects for my CS capstone class (a senior course I teach at WSUV)."